Pilar, Bataan: Government

+Local government

 Pursuant to the Local Government Code of the Philippines", the political seat of the municipal government is located at the Municipal Hall.
 In the Spanish period, the Gobernadorcillo was the Chief Executive who held office in the Presidencia.
 During the American rule (1898–1946), the elected Mayor and local officials, including the appointed ones held office at the Municipal Hall.
 The legislative and executive departments perform their functions in the Sangguniang Bayan (Session Hall) and Municipal Trial Court, respectively, and are located in the Town Hall.

 Elected officials

 Pilar, Bataan's elected officials are Mayor Alice D. Pizarro (National Unity) and Vice Mayor Marino Caguimbal (National Unity).

 The eight Sangguniang Bayan Members led by the Vice Mayor hold office at the Pilar Sangguniang Bayan Session Hall.

 Tourism

 Landmarks and festivals of Pilar include: